Cecil Rawling: First World War

 At the outbreak of the First World War, he was attached to the newly raised and recruited forces of Kitchener's Army, putting several plans for further exploration on hold.
-He was thus not deployed to France until Spring 1915, when he was placed in command of the 6th (service) battalion of the Somerset Light Infantry as a lieutenant colonel.
+He was thus not deployed to France until the spring of 1915, when he was placed in command of the 6th (service) Battalion of the Somerset Light Infantry as a temporary lieutenant colonel.
 His unit fought in the latter stages of the Second Battle of Ypres and spent the winter in the trenches around the besieged Belgian city.
-With the massive buildup of troops in the approach to the battle of the Somme he took command of the 62nd Brigade in the 21st Infantry Division, and retained this post throughout the battle.
+With the massive buildup of troops in the approach to the Battle of the Somme he took command of the 62nd Brigade in the 21st Division, and retained this post throughout the battle.
 During the battles along the Somme he was engaged at Fricourt, Mametz Wood and Gueudecourt, in the battles of Albert and Flers-Courcelette.
 All of his unit's objectives were eventually captured but only at the cost of high casualties.
-He was subsequently promoted to brigadier-general and awarded the CMG in recognition of his service.
+He was subsequently promoted to brigadier-general and awarded the Companion of the Order of St Michael and St George in recognition of his service.

 Death

 He remained in charge for the ensuing year, leading the brigade into the battle of Passchendaele in October 1917.
-He was awarded the Distinguished Service Order during the first few days of the battle for his effective leadership.
+He was awarded the Distinguished Service Order (DSO) during the first few days of the battle for his effective leadership.
 It was at Passchendaele after three weeks of heavy fighting, whilst chatting to friends outside the brigade headquarters in Hooge Crater, that Brigadier-General Cecil Rawling was killed by German shellfire on 28 October 1917.
 It was said of him 'He had shown himself devoid of fear, and was always risking his life in exposed positions'.

 His remains were removed from the battlefield and buried in The Huts Commonwealth War Graves Commission Cemetery in Dickebusch, near what is now Dikkebus in Belgium.
 His grave is surmounted with a Commonwealth War Graves Commission headstone.
 A white memorial plaque to his memory can be found at St. Mary Magdelene Church in Taunton, Somerset, where he lived prior to joining the army.
 In life he had been a friend of the novelist John Buchan, who included Rawling in his short unpublished piece These for Remembrance printed in 1919, which remembered personal friends of his who had fallen in the war.